gkralik/fx-driver-screenshot-helper/README.md

-#Region-Screenshooter for Selenium Firefox Driver
+# Screenshot helper for Selenium Firefox Driver

-Take screenshots of window regions
+Take screenshots of window regions, not only complete windows.